TlexCypher/multiclip.nvim/README.md

 **clipper.nvim** is the Neovim plugin to enhance Neovim's clipboard functionality.
 Clipper keeps track of **your yank history** and allowing you to access it through **Harpoon-like UI**.

+Clipper.nvim keeps a history of your past yanks, allowing you to easily pick and reuse previously copied text through an intuitive UI.

+You don’t need to do anything special—just yank as usual, and Clipper.nvim will automatically record your yank history.

+To access your past yanks, simply open Clipper.nvim’s dialog by running the Clipper command.
+Navigate through your history and press Enter on the item you want to use.
+This will register it in both Neovim’s " register and the 0 register, so you can paste it instantly with p.

+It feels like having an infinite clipboard at your fingertips.
+Give it a try and see the magic for yourself! 🚀

 ## Demo

 https://github.com/user-attachments/assets/0152b099-9eea-4774-9c55-f8c28b5950f5